DeadLeavez/Leaves-Questrandomizer/readme.md

 - Added config on how many maps should be for kill quests.
 - Looking for translators, for all tarkov languages except: EN, RU, PL, NL, SE, UA, DE, FR
 - Actually made the new locale system load.
 Oops.

+## 0.0.4
+- Quest whitelist toggle in config, in case other mods get angy.
+(Default Off)
+- Fix incompatibility with TRAP Custom Quests (Technically the issue is with their mod.
+But whatever.)